 A group of event planners from Singapore recently discovered that the city of Darwin in Australia’s Northern Territory delivers an impressive array of experiences and venues for business events.

-The inaugural Meet Darwin International event, a partnership between the Northern Territory Convention Bureau and the Darwin Convention Centre, was held in late May.
+The inaugural Meet Darwin International event, a partnership between the Northern Territory Business Events and the Darwin Convention Centre, was held in late May.
 The program provided participants with invaluable insights into the city’s culture, cuisine, business and industry.

 Peter Savoff, General Manager of the Darwin Convention Centre, said “Meet Darwin International is an ideal platform for event planners to experience first-hand what the Top End of Australia has to offer.”